flutils/frontline-registry-cleaner/README.md

 <u>Frontline Registry Cleaner 2.0</u> was designed to solve this with a rigid set of scanning options.
 We've now changed that to enable customization - whereby users are able to add and manage the files/settings the tool scans.

-We'll be updating the repository with usage instructions soon.
+We'll be updating the repository with further instructions soon.

 --